swiknaba/kirei/README.md

 ### Quick Start

+Find a test app in the `spec/test_app` directory.
+It is a fully functional example of a Kirei app.

 #### Models

 All models must inherit from `T::Struct` and include `Kirei::BaseModel`.
 They must implement `id` which must hold the primary key of the table.
 The primary key must be named `id` and be of type `T.any(String, Integer)`.